-Juan Manuel Falcón and Sebastiaan van Liempd, Metabolomic Platform on metabolic members of the methionine cycle, polyamide synthesis, transsulfuration pathway and the tricarboxylic acid (TCA, Krebs) cycle.
-During this year we have incorporated the steroid hormones into the possibilities of the platform 185.
+Juan Manuel Falcón and Sebastiaan van Liempd, Metabolomic Platform

+We supported numerous research projects in their metabolite analysis by high resolution liquid chromatography coupled with high resolution mass spectrometry (hrLCMS) to target the metabolites of interest.
+Our core assays are focused on metabolic members of the methionine cycle, polyamide synthesis, transsulfuration pathway and the tricarboxylic acid (TCA, Krebs) cycle.
+During this year we have incorporated the steroid hormones into the possibilities of the platform185.
 We have also started to approach Plant metabolomics by analyzing how ammonium nutrition interacts with iron homeostasis in Brachypodium distachyon as experimental model for improving resources sustainability of the society186.
 We have also implemented stable-labeled flux analysis methods to our portfolio.
 The essence of these methods is the tracking of stable labelled atoms from a precursor metabolite throughout a metabolic pathway.
 In our platform we use 13C5-methionine and 13CD3-methionine to probe the methionine cycle while we determine fluxes trough the TCA cycle with 13C6-glucose and 13C5-glutamine.
 However, if a labeled precursor is available, we can track most pathways with our hrLCMS setup.
 The great advantage of these stable labelled experiments is the absence of background signals of endogenous metabolites.
 We are currently setting-up assays focused on drug metabolism.
 Especially cytochrome P450 inhibition, reactive intermediate trapping and liver toxicity have our interest.
 These assays are part of the preclinical drug discovery pipeline and thus of great importance to the pharmaceutical industry.